 Your medical team check for signs of transformation at all your appointments.

 If your lymphoma transforms, it might affect the same part of your body as before, or a different part.
 The symptoms you experience depend on where the lymphoma is growing.
+The symptoms may be the same or different to those you’ve experienced previously.
 The most common signs and symptoms of transformed lymphoma include:

 - swollen lymph nodes that are growing quickly